smiauek/flashcards-server/README.md

 - `GET /decks/find?searchTerm=______`
 This endpoint returns all decks where name or description includes provided search term.
 - `GET /cards/:deckId`
-This endpoint list of flashcards for a given deckId.
+This endpoint returns list of flashcards for a given deckId.

 ## Restricted Endpoints:
 Requests to restricted endpoints require authorization token, also requests only from allowed origins will be accepted.